chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

 The most interesting insight here is that although there are less female doctors (45.5%) with less enrolled patients (41.6%), the female doctors collectively have more results in their inbox to clear (51.8%).

 This is an interesting result and it may imply that female doctors are receiving proportionally more results overall.
-It may be worth conducting further analyses to determine if it's a statistically significant difference, and diving deeper into the data to establish if it's a meaningful difference.
+It may be worth conducting further analyses to determine if it's a statistically significant difference and diving deeper into the data to establish if it's a meaningful difference.

 # Comparing output rate on computer systems
 The GP encountered two different computer systems during the inbox processing work: 32 and Evolution.
 They were interested to understand if one system was quicker to use than the other.
-For this, I used a t-test and compared the average time to complete results per minute.
+For this, I used a t-test and compared the average rate of results processing (results per minute).

 ### Confirming normality
 The first step was to confirm if the data had a normal distribution.
 This was done with a Jacque-Bera normality test, which tests normality on the basis of kurtosis and skew.
 The p-values for the normality test are given below:

 |System|p-value|
 |:--:|:--:|